emafree/f2-commander/docs/testing.md

    - copy a file into it,
    - a error message is shown to the user.

+ - Copy '..' entry, nothing happens (copy dialog does not open).

 **TODO**: Test different target paths, including relative and absolute path (starting with `./`, `../`, `/`).